To generate a steady flow of new patients, all you need is to capture the top spot on Google. Right?

 Are Page One Rankings the Be-all and End-all?

 Rankings, if misinterpreted, can be a trivial metric.
 Why?
 Because visitors don’t convert into patients by merely landing on your website.

 Content, website design, the keywords you rank for, etc. – there are countless factors that determine the impact of your online strategy.
 After all, if the keywords you rank for aren’t bringing the right kind of visitors to your website, you won’t reach your end goal: to get and keep more patients.

-If you have a chiropractic SEO company on retainer, and they report strictly on rankings, ask them a few questions:
+If you have an SEO company on retainer, and they report strictly on rankings, ask them a few questions:

 - What keywords am I ranking for and how many searchers use those terms each month?

 - Are my website visitors expressing interest in my services?